 Grading Tendon Injuries

-- Grade 1: Mild with less that 5% of fibers torn.
-A person with this grade of strain has some pain, but typically does not lose an strength.
+Grade 1: Mild with less than 5% of fibers torn.
+A person with this grade of strain has some pain but typically does not lose strength.

-- Grade 2: Moderate amount of fibers torn.
-Typically has more severe pain, along with mild swelling and noticeable loss of strength.
+Grade 2: Moderate amount of fibers torn.
+Typically has more severe pain, along with mild swelling and a noticeable loss of strength.

-- Grade 3: Full thickness tear of the fibers.
-With this injury a person usually experiences a “pop” sensation.
+Grade 3: Full-thickness tear of the fibers.
+With this injury, a person usually experiences a “pop” sensation.
 This is followed by severe pain, swelling, and bruising.
-Because the muscle is under tension, it is common for a full tear to result in a bunched up muscle and a gap or dent in the skin where the muscle was.
-This is a very serious injury and will most likely need surgical intervention to regain function.
+Because the muscle is under tension, it is common for a full tear to result in a bunched-up muscle and a gap or dent in the skin where the muscle was.
+This is a severe injury and will most likely need surgical intervention to regain function.

 - Rest the injured muscle/tendon